 The idea came to me after I was thinking about what to make this year and remembered my Chicken Salad Christmas tree and how successful that recipe has been and how many variations you can make.

 I’m sure you can find many Shrimp Trees when you try Googling, BUT most of them use STYROFOAM from the Craft store as a base.
 I didn’t want to do this.
 It’s not best for food since you can pull out a bit of styrofoam when you pull out the toothpick.

 I needed a solid base for it.
-We went shopping to a grocery store and we thought that cabbage and a long cucumber will do the trick, lol
+We went shopping at a grocery store, and we thought that cabbage and a long cucumber would do the trick, lol

 So here it is underneath!

 These are the ingredients you will need to construct the Shrimp Christmas Tree.
 I took these pictures from my first tree experiment.

 You will need a Long Cucumber for the project.
 Size does matter here, LOL, and cabbage for the base.

 Slice cabbage in half, and with a carving knife, carve a hole, so the cucumber fits securely.
 You may need a few adjustments.

 TIP: if you mess up and make a larger hole, just insert a few small carrot sticks.
 Still all Edible!